 Nurses provide care to people of all ages, ranging from newborns to geriatric patients.
 They are the largest group of healthcare professionals, making up approximately half of the workplace in the healthcare industry.
 You have likely encountered a nurse, whether that was at a hospital, routine check-up in a doctor’s office, or school.
 There are different types of nurses, and each provides a unique type of care to their patient.

 Registered Practical Nurses (RPNs) assist patients of all ages with stable or general conditions.
 There are over 50,000 RPNs across Ontario supporting patients.
 This number has increased recently due to Canada’s aging population and the increasing demand for senior care.
-More on this topic will be discussed in a following article.
 RPNs assess patient’s health needs, discuss test results, respond to questions, and maintain accurate and up-to-date health records and clinical notes.

 Registered Nurses (RNs) have a more extensive knowledge in their field than RPNs, which allow them to help patients with more complex issues.
 They have many responsibilities, some of which include monitoring and recording the vital signs and progress of the patients, creating care plans for patients, performing wound and skin care, and administering medications and treatments.

-At Boom, you can have access to a complete roster of skilled professional PSWs, RPNs or RNs when booking in-home care services.
-Check out our app in the App Store or Google Play Store to book a trusted caregiver to care for yourself or your loved one.
+At Boom Health, you can have access to a complete roster of skilled professional PSWs, RPNs or RNs when booking in-home care services.
+Check out our app on the App Store or Google Play Store to book a trusted caregiver to care for yourself or your loved one.

 This article is not intended to be a substitute for professional medical advice or diagnosis.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.